Monitor data map population in Microsoft Purview

 To monitor the assets and relationship ingested over the links:

 Go to your Microsoft Purview account -> open Microsoft Purview governance portal -> Data map -> Monitoring -> Links.
 You need to have Data source admin role on any collection to access the Monitoring tab.
-And you'll see the results that belong to the collections on which you have data source admin privilege.
+And you can see the results that belong to the collections on which you have data source admin privilege.
 Permission on root collection is needed to monitor Azure Data Factory and Azure Synapse Analytics links.

 You can see the high-level KPIs including total number of sources, number of ingested assets and relationship (lineage), followed by trending charts over time.
-You can apply additional filters on the following to narrow down the results:
+You can apply more filters on the following to narrow down the results:

 - Source type